-These Red Lobster Copycat Low-Carb Cheddar Bay Biscuits are keto-friendly, and full of flavor; like all perfect biscuits, they’re slightly crispy outside and fluffy inside!
+This copycat Low Carb Biscuits Recipe tastes just like Red Lobster Cheddar Bay Biscuits!
+They’re keto-friendly and full of flavor; like all perfect biscuits, they’re slightly crispy outside and fluffy inside!

 The last time I was at Red Lobster was about three years ago during their Endless Shrimp special.
-I’m a little embarrassed to admit that I got three of their shrimp dishes (garlic butter, coconut-crusted, and something else that I’m forgetting now), and was pretty ridiculously stuffed.
+I got three of their shrimp dishes (garlic butter, coconut-crusted, and something else that I’m forgetting now), and was pretty ridiculously stuffed.

 Of course, their Cheddar Bay Biscuits probably had something to do with my fullness factor too.